 After the Notice of Default is recorded, the 4-month minimum clock is running — but modification remains possible and actively pursued.
 Servicers are still required to evaluate complete loss mitigation applications received before the trustee sale.
 A professional pursues modification aggressively during the NOD period, targeting approval before the Notice of Trustee's Sale is published and the final 21-day countdown begins.
 Utah County homeowners in Provo and Orem, and Weber County homeowners in Ogden, have achieved modification outcomes during the NOD period when applications were complete and professionally managed.
 Hill AFB personnel near Ogden dealing with PCS-related mortgage hardship and Dugway and Tooele installation homeowners are among those who have used this window effectively.

-Utah law provides a reinstatement right through 3 business days before the trustee sale date.
+Utah Code Ann. § 57-1-31 provides a reinstatement right through 3 business days before the trustee sale date.
 Reinstatement means paying the full delinquency — all missed payments, late fees, trustee fees, and costs — to bring the loan current and stop the sale.
 This is not a modification.
 It does not change the loan terms.
 But it stops the foreclosure and preserves the existing loan.
 For homeowners with access to funds from family, retirement accounts, or other sources, reinstatement is a direct and effective tool.
 The 3-business-day cutoff is absolute — beyond that deadline, reinstatement is no longer available and the sale proceeds.
 For homeowners without reinstatement funds, modification is the appropriate concurrent strategy.

 The specific modification programs available to a Utah homeowner depend on who owns or insures the loan.
 Fannie Mae and Freddie Mac loans qualify for the Flex Modification program, targeting a 20 percent payment reduction.
-FHA loans carry HUD's mandatory loss mitigation waterfall, including the FHA partial claim.
+FHA loans carry the mandatory federal loss mitigation waterfall, including the FHA partial claim.
 VA loans serve Utah's military community — Hill Air Force Base near Ogden is one of the Air Force's primary logistics and maintenance depots, supporting a significant military population in northern Utah, alongside Dugway Proving Ground and Tooele Army Depot in Tooele County.
 USDA Rural Development loans serve rural southern and eastern Utah communities.
 Each program has specific eligibility requirements and documentation standards that a professional navigates on your behalf.

 Find Out What Tools Remain Available for Your Utah Foreclosure Situation